MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

 [v1_enum]
 typedef enum COREWEBVIEW2_PROCESS_FAILED_KIND {
   // Existing stable values.

+  // Note: docs for this enum value remain unchanged.
+  /// Indicates that the browser process ended unexpectedly.
+The WebView
+  /// automatically moves to the Closed state.
+The app has to recreate a new
+  /// WebView to recover from this failure.
   COREWEBVIEW2_PROCESS_FAILED_KIND_BROWSER_PROCESS_EXITED,

   /// Indicates that the main frame's render process ended unexpectedly.
 A new
   /// render process is created automatically and navigated to an error page.
   /// The app runs `Reload()` to try to recover from the failure.
   COREWEBVIEW2_PROCESS_FAILED_KIND_RENDER_PROCESS_EXITED,

+  /// Indicates that the main frame's render process is unresponsive.
   COREWEBVIEW2_PROCESS_FAILED_KIND_RENDER_PROCESS_UNRESPONSIVE,

   // New values.